 When Prezi loads your project for viewing, large images are resized to a width of 1800 pixels.
 Resizing takes time and resources.
 For the best and quickest load time, resize your images before inserting them into Prezi.
 Keep your image sizes down as much as possible.
 If the image doesn’t fill the entire screen, there is no need for it to be 1800 pixels wide.
 Use smaller images at a lower resolution if possible.

-A background image is the most important image in your prezi.
+Prezi images are important, but the background image is the major image in your prezi.
 It fills the screen completely and is seen behind all your topics and subtopics.
 Background images don’t get compressed into 1800 pixels wide.
-The ideal dimensions for a background image is 2000 by 1125 pixels.
+The ideal dimensions for a Prezi background image is 2000 by 1125 pixels.

 Convert and Compress

 There are several free online apps you can use to resize and convert your image files.
 With a free Zamzar.com account, you can convert up to five files at a time.
 Use it to convert your images into the preferred PNG or PDF file formats.
 You can compress PNG files without affecting image quality at TinyPNG.com.
+Also, there is a great free online PNG and JPEG compression tool at WebsitePlanet.com in which you can achieve awesome results for your images.
 For PDF files, use SmallPDF.com You can also use it to extract a single image from a multi-page pdf file.

 Three steps to Optimize your images